A Lie algebraic pattern behind logarithmic CFTs: Shift system

-In this subsection, we introduce a new concept, named \textbf{shift system}, which is the main tool in the present paper, and give its basic examples and properties. \begin{definition} The \textbf{shift system} refers to a triple
+which is the main tool in the present paper, and gives its basic examples and properties.
+The name ``shift system'' was chosen because, as seen in Theorem \ref{main theorem of part 1}, the shift $\sigma\uparrow\lambda$ plays a central role in our representation theory. \begin{definition} A \textit{shift system} refers to a triple